git-stitch/redux-stor-clothing-api/README.md

-# Helping Hands RESTful API
+# Redux Stor API

-The Helping Hands API is the back end for the Helping Hands Client.
-This RESTful API is meant to give routing for the Non-Profit Donation Marketplace.
-It's complete with the Stripe API, user authorization, creation and non-profit authorization and creation.

-* [Helping Hands Client](https://github.com/VonStein7/helping-hands-client) - The Non-Profit Donation Marketplace Client
+The Redux Stor API was meant to create a sample clothing store API.
+It was meant to give you the ability to simulate purchases and wishlists for quick eCommerce prototyping.
+Sample prices, images, and user data is provided via seed data.

 ## Getting Started